 How to Fertilize Geraniums

-To encourage growth and flowering, you can feed geraniums with slow-release fertilizer or liquid potassium fertilizer.
+To encourage growth and flowering, you can feed geraniums with a slow-release fertilizer or liquid potassium fertilizer.
 Annual geraniums can be fed regularly during the summer months; for perennial geraniums, one application in the spring is likely sufficient.
 If you are using liquid-soluble fertilizer, make sure you provide plenty of water to avoid buildup of fertilizer salts.
 Avoid fertilizers with high nitrogen, which will promote foliage growth and reduce flowering.
 Alternatively, you can topdress the root zone with a high quality compost, which will release nutrients slowly into the soil and help retain water.

 Signs that your annual geranium is not getting enough nitrogen include slow growth and yellow leaves.
 Leaves that turn dark green or reddish to purple can indicate phosphorus deficiency.
 Your annual geranium may be deficient in potassium if the lower leaves die or stems become weak.
 Hardy geraniums rarely experience nutrient deficiency.